Department of Art

 This studio course introduces the students to the basic theory and practice of drawing.
 Through variety of observational drawing activities, students will develop perceptual drawing skills; become versatile with achromatic drawing media such as graphite and charcoal; and gain conceptual and practical understanding of composing two-dimensional space.
 Lectures, demonstrations, critiques, and critical readings will complement the hands-on-learning process.

-This introductory level drawing class is designed to strengthen observational drawing skills; introduce color theory, material, and process; and develop ability to create drawings that combine imagination, observation, and technical drawing skills.
-Students will engage in a variety of short- and long-term drawing activities; deepen their conceptual and formal understanding of drawing; and learn from a wide range of traditional and contemporary drawings through critical readings, presentations, demonstrations, and group critiques.
+This introductory level drawing class is designed to advance observational drawing skills; learn basic color theory and application in chromatic observational drawing; learn basics of linear perspective and other modes of composing a pictorial space; and explore advanced content and formal strategies combining direct observation and invented figures and spaces.
+Students will be engaged in variety of short and long-term drawing activities; deepen their conceptual and formal understanding of drawing; and learn from a wide range of traditional and contemporary drawings through lectures, demonstrations, critiques, and readings.

 Prerequisite: ART 121.